“Creasey is an unstoppable force and the crown prince of Aussie comedy.” – The Daily Telegraph

 Joel won Best Presenter for 2017 at the LGBTI Awards, as well as being selected to be in Cosmopolitan’s inaugural Rainbow List as one of their top 50 most influential LGBTQI voices, and became Ambassador to Skyy Vodka’s #CheerstoEquality campaign.
 He was crowned Comedian of the Year at the GQ Men of the Year Awards 2016, after losing on an episode of All Star Family Feud.
 Swings and roundabouts!
 Joel then hosted the GQ Men of the Year Awards in 2019 to rave reviews.

 Joel won a legion of new fans in 2015 when he appeared in people’s living rooms 5 nights a week as a contestant and a firm favourite on the first Australian season of Network Ten’s I’m a Celebrity… Get Me Out of Here!
 From the hundreds of thousands of votes Joel accrued, he helped raise much needed funds for his charity – Juvenile Diabetes Research Foundation – a cause close to his heart with his sister being a type 1 diabetic.

 So popular was his appearance that he returned in 2016 to host the companion show I’m a Celebrity… Get Me Out of Here Now! broadcast live five nights a week from the depths of the African jungle.

 In the world of stand up, Joel has had sell out tours of Australia, the UK, Asia and the USA.
-With his first solo tour at the age of 19 earning him a Best Newcomer nomination at the Melbourne International Comedy Festival – Joel has gone on to present seven acclaimed, sell out tours, having recently just finished a sold out season in New York.
-Joel was fortunate enough to be hand-picked by the legendary Joan Rivers as her US support act with Joan going on to say “He is a f*cking star!”
+With his first solo tour at the age of 19 earning him a Best Newcomer nomination at the Melbourne International Comedy Festival – Joel has gone on to present ten acclaimed, sell out tours.
+Joel was fortunate enough to be hand-picked by the legendary Joan Rivers as her US support act with Joan going on to say “He is a f*cking star!”.